» Home » E-Mail » Donate » Crime » Hobby Electronics

 From Calvinism we get universal literacy and education for men and women and a general concept of democracy from the Hebrews.
 While originally intended to allow everyone to read the Bible directly, literacy and education are vital to democracy by enabling the populace to make reasonable choices to support the republic and participate in the political process.

-From Judaism we also derive the concept of individual worth due to a direct relationship with God.
+From Aristotle we also derive the concept of individual worth due to a direct relationship with God.
 (Not Jesus) This also implies individual responsibility for ones actions.

 Without the foundation of inalienable rights given by a Creator beyond the influence of man, and a belief that one is directly responsible for their actions, all we have left is the democratic mob which often produces the dictator.